1234-Ariel-code/pps-alberta/data/raw/README.md

 # Raw data

-This folder contains the original project data files exactly as provided in the local project bundle.
+This folder contains the project data files only accessible upon request.